TUD-LecturerRes/DevOps-Labs-24/Lecture03-ContinuousIntegration/AWS/Lab1-BasicCIPipeline/README.md

 ### 3. Set up AWS CodeCommit Repository

 a.
-Open the AWS Console and navigate to CodeCommit
+Login to AWS Academy and Launch AWS Academy Learner Lab.
+Accept Terms and Conditions and Start Lab.
+Wait to the Lab to start (~5 min)
 b.
+Open the AWS Console and navigate to CodeCommit.
+You will be operating in N. Virginia region.
+b.
 Click "Create repository"
-c.
+d.
 Name it "hello-world-python" and create
-d.
+e.
 Note down the HTTPS clone URL

 ### 4. Configure AWS CodeBuild
 Note: We will discuss the build process in more details during the next lecture